-- Alphabetic Suffixes: No alphabetic suffixes other than those already in place at the time this policy is adopted (April, 2009) may be used (see the FAQ).
+- Alphabetic Suffixes: No alphabetic suffixes other than those already in place at the time this policy was adopted (April 2009) may be used (see the FAQ).

-All of the above are examples of courses that may be repeated for credit.
-Use of a zero as the last digit of a course number should be reserved for other kinds of courses that may be repeated for credit (e.g., "topics" courses, some music and studio arts courses).
+- Use of a zero as the last digit of a course number is reserved for courses that may be repeated for credit (e.g., "topics" courses, some music and studio arts courses).

 This policy is not applicable to the Duluth campus.